ChakavehSaedi/Siamese-Author-Identification/README.md

 # Siamese-Author-Identification

-Please Cite the following paper if you use the Fanfiction database.
+Please cite the following paper if you use the Fanfiction database.

 @inProceedings {fernandes-etal:2019:POST,
       author = {Fernandes, Natasha and Mark Dras and Annabelle McIver},